SummaryThe initial topics, this Blog covers, will be the size of the rate increase, Proposed Decision

 70. SJWC’s current Monterey-Style WRAM does not fully protect SJWC against reduced water sales.
 However, SJWC’s Monterey-Style WRAM also allows SJWC to benefit when sales increase.

-Basically this is a "holding pattern" there doesn't appear there is a decision, rather let's wait and see if the drought continues, how the other utilities that have revenue decoupling do over more time.
+71. It is uncertain whether SJWCs’ Monterey-Style WRAM, rather than those WRAMs used by other water utilities, is an adequate mechanism to encourage conservation and whether it serves and balances the interests of the utility and its customers due to increased or decreased sales.Basically this is a "holding pattern" there doesn't appear there is a decision, rather let's wait and see if the drought continues, how the other utilities that have revenue decoupling do over more time.
 SJWC did file an advise letter #456 and did get the MCRAMA, Mandatory Conservation Revenue Adjustment, to track the revenue impact of mandatory conservation.

 I also haven't found any specific reference to how much SJWC is being paid by Homeserv USA and where the proceeds are going.
 ORA did oppose and recommend:

 25.2.
-ORA ORA estimates gross revenue derived from NTP&S activities that are allocated to ratepayers to be $576,943 for the Test Year 2013, plus an additional $100,000 per provisions of Rules X.C.5 and X.C.6 of D.10-10-019
+ORA ORA estimates gross revenue derived from NTP&S activities that are allocated to ratepayers to be $576,943 for the Test Year 2013, plus an additional $100,000 per provisions of Rules X.C.5 and X.C.6 of D.10-10-019At least SJWC appears to be accounting for NTP&S activities and ORA/DRA is aware.
+Which ones are still an open question?
+Homeserv USA is not mentioned.

 The next steps are:

 The application and recommendation then go to an administrative law judge, in this case Seaneen M. Wilson.
 Once Wilson has announced her decision, the public has 30 days to comment before the CPUC votes.
-However, the CPUC can decide to allow an additional 30 days for comment, according to Christopher Chow, public information officer for the CPUC in San Francisco.
+However, the CPUC can decide to allow an additional 30 days for comment, according to Christopher Chow, public information officer for the CPUC in San Francisco.We the Rayepayers have

 If you are concerned about these issues, send email to CPUC at: District 5 United eForm eMail Simply click on the "eForm eMail" and you will get a page to fill out the information and specify the reason for your opposition to the SJWC Rate Increase and continuing requests to de-couple their revenue from the requirement to do business efficiently and your concern about lack of openness and transparency, as well as concerned that we are not being informed in a timely manner, of the status the water reduction recommended or mandatory!

-You can also send an email to CPUC Public Advisopublic.advisor@cpuc.ca.gov The Public Adviser will insure your email will be sent to all the appropriate CPUC staff members.
+You can also send an email to CPUC Public Advisor public.advisor@cpuc.ca.gov The Public Adviser will insure your email will be sent to all the appropriate CPUC staff members.

 Other people to drop an email (note) and express your opinion are:

-• Julie Putnam, NBC Channel 5, julie.putnam@nbcuni.com
+- Julie Putnam, NBC Channel 5, julie.putnam

 No comments: